mmbman/Katagiri/jewel-mirror-awareness.md

 Briefly speaking, this means that Shen-hsiu attained perfectly the absolute after many years of practice.
 “This body is the Bodhi-tree” means that his body is completely pure, completely the absolute body.
 In Buddhism we cannot separate the body from the mind, so if you have a pure body like the Bodhi-tree then Inmediately your mind is like the mirror bright, working very Clearly without attaching to anything and accepting all sentient beings without discrimination.

-*Take heed to keep it clean, “ because in human worla, particularly in everyday life, there is lots of dust.
-If you Tense up, immediately there is dust upon the mirror.
+“Take heed to keep it clean,” because in human world, particularly in everyday life, there is lots of dust.
+If you tense up, immediately there is dust upon the mirror.
 So Shen-hstu expends great energy to keep pure body and mind, Enrough practice.
 And practice is nothing but a powerful means to keep body and mind pure.

 Hui-Neng read this poem and then wrote one which was quite different: